-193. Addresses to the Governor may be Addresses, how presented by the whole House, by Mr. Speaker, presented. or by such Members as are of Her Majesty's Executive Council, or by such Members as the House may name for that purpose.
+193. Addresses to the Governor may be Addresses, presented by the whole House, by Mr. Speaker, presented. or by such Members as are of Her Majesty's Executive Council, or by such Members as the House may name for that purpose.

-41. When an address is ordered to be presented By the whole by the whole House, Mr. Speaker, with the House.
-House, shall proceed to Government House, and being admitted to the Governor's presence, Mr. Speaker shall read the address to the Governor, the Members who moved and seconded such address being on his left hand.

-42. All addresses to the Governor in which the Addresses Council shall join the Assembly shall be pre- in which the Council sented by Mr. Speaker, and such Members as the may be named by the Assembly, together with Assembly. those appointed by the Council

-43. When a joint address shall be ordered to Joint be presented to the Governor by both Houses, the addresses of Council President and Members of the Council, and Mr. and Mr. Assembly.
-Speaker, with this House, proceed to the Govern- how presented. ment House, and being admitted to the Governor's presence, the President of the Council (with Mr. Speaker on his left hand) shall read the address to the Governor.

-44. The Governor's answer to any address Governor's presented by the whole House shall be reported address presented by the by Mr. Speaker. whole
+- 41. When an address is ordered to be presented by the by the whole House, Mr. Speaker, with the House.
+House, shall proceed to Government House, and being admitted to the Governor's presence, Mr. Speaker shall read the address to the Governor. the Members who moved and seconded such address being on his left hand. - 42.
+All addresses to the Governor in which the Addresses Council shall join the Assembly shall be pre-in which the Council sented by Mr. Speaker, and such Members as the shall join may be named by the Assembly, together with Assembly. those appointed by the Council - 43.
+When a joint address shall be ordered to Joint be presented to the Governor by both Houses, the addresses of Council President and Members of the Council, and Mr. Assembly, Speaker, with this House, proceed to the Govern-how presented, ment House, and being admitted to the Governor's presence, the President of the Council (with Mr. Speaker on his left hand) shall read the address to the Governor. - 44.
+The Governor's answer to any address answer to presented by the whole House shall be reported address by Mr. Speaker.